The Problem With Data Security

 “If I hammer or drill a hole through the hard drive, nobody can retrieve data from it.”

-This myth is busted.
+This myth is false.

-There have been many cases where the government has been able to retrieve data from damaged hard drives.
+For instance, there have been many cases where the government has been able to retrieve data from damaged hard drives.

 The Solution That Nobody Talks About